cultureteamco/website/games/hidden-agendas.md

 {{>game-overview}}

+{{>quotes}}

 #### Takeaways

 When someone gives us a reaction we weren’t expecting, it’s easy to assume the worst.
 This game is about examining the difference between the assumptions we make and the true motivations of the people we’re interacting with.
 More often than not, the truth will leave us feeling more positive and confident than the reasoning we imagine in our head.

 [Ask us about the other outcomes related to this game](#)